Home / Planning / I Am an Indigenous Applicant

 I Am an Indigenous Applicant

-During the university application process, you can declare that you have Indigenous ancestry or heritage:
+During the university application process, you can declare that you have Indigenous ancestry or heritage in Canada:

 • First Nation (status or non-status),